KhAlamdar11/ReynoldsSwarmSim/README.md

 This package is designed to be highly configurable.
 To customize your simulation, edit the `params.yaml` file, adjusting the parameters as needed based on the descriptions provided above.
 Experimenting with different configurations can help you understand the impact of various behaviors and parameters on the multi-robot system's overall performance.

 ## Visualizing Results

 Results can be visualized in real-time using RViz.
 Ensure the `visualize` parameter is set to `True` and use the provided RViz configuration to observe the boids' behaviors, trajectories, and interactions with obstacles.

+Results can be visualized in real-time using RViz.
+Ensure the `visualize` parameter is set to `True` and use the provided RViz configuration to observe the boids' behaviors, trajectories, and interactions with obstacles.